-The Statement of Marks shows the result of the attainment in a subject by a percentage mark.
+The Statement of Marks shows the result of the attainment in a subject by a percentage mark including subjects which have two or more papers.
+No divisions are awarded.

 The Pass Certificate shows attainment in a subject by a grade, of which Grade 1 is the highest and Grade 9 the lowest; only Grades 1 to 7 are recorded on Certificates.
 The interpretation of the grades is as follows: